 Unpacking the F-750

-The F-750 will arrive in a carrying case with removable, rechargeable batteries, two battery chargers (one for the wall and a car charger), a white Teflon calibration disc, and a clip to attach the F-750 to a belt.
+The F-750 will arrive in a carrying case with removable, rechargeable batteries, two battery chargers (one for the wall and a car charger), a white Teflon disc for standard or diagnostic scans, and a clip to attach the F-750 to a belt.
 In addition, an SD card is included along with a hand strap.
 There is a tripod mount located on the bottom of the F-750 Produce Quality Meter case.
-Also included is a USB cable which is used to update the firmware on the device
+Also included is a USB cable which is used to update the firmware on the device and a coring tool pictured below, which will aid in removing sample tissue from a specimen for both Model Building and Validation testing.